Please download and print out form. (Click on download and look for the application form in your download folder.)

 and members of the Association and each of them expressly disclaim any liability to each other or to third parties for the accuracy or reliability of the contents of any lecture, talk, display, document, promotional material or other advice howsoever provided or acquired.
 Furthermore the Association accepts no responsibility for any injury or loss or inconvenience caused to Members or their partners in consequence of any meeting or visit arranged on their behalf.

 shall be audited by one member who is not a member of the Committee and who shall be elected annually at the Annual General Meeting.
 The financial year shall end on July 31st and the audited accounts shall be presented at the Annual General Meeting.

 can be altered only at the Annual General Meeting and notice of any proposed alteration shall reach the Hon.
 Secretary at least one month before the Meeting.

-shall be supplied to each member.
+of the Rules shall be supplied to each member.